awasira/emacs-evernote-mode/doc/readme_en.txt

 ~~~~~~~~~~~~~~~

 Emacs evernote mode offers functions to refer and edit Evernote notes directly from Emacs.
 Currently this package offers the following interfaces.

+  - *Command: evernote-login*

+    Login to Evernote.
+The following commands are available only when you login.
+    If you execute the following commands without the login, the login prompt will be shown.

   - *Command: evernote-open-note*